nimich/Presentations/Databricks AI Summit 2025/Redesigning Kaizen's Cloud Data Lake for the Future.md

 ### Data

-The most critical part in the migration was the moving the data from the old architecture to the new one.
+he most critical part of the migration was transferring data from the old architecture to the new one.
-The scale of the data was a significant challenge (over 20.000 tables and 2 Petabytes of data) so we needed to have a decentralized approach and allow teams to migrate at their own pace.
+The scale posed a major challenge—over 20,000 tables and 2 petabytes of data—which required a decentralized approach to allow teams to migrate at their own pace.

-We wanted our approach to not create any disruption to business stakeholders, so we proposed an approach where the data are availaible in both the old and new architecture until the teams are ready to switch.
+To avoid disruption for business stakeholders, we adopted a dual-access strategy, making data available in both the old and new architectures until teams were ready to fully transition.

-To achieve this we used a combination of Delta Sharing and are internal tooling.
-Our number one goal was to keep stable the dependencies of downstream users and applications.
+To implement this, we used a combination of Delta Sharing and our internal tooling, with our top priority being to preserve stable dependencies for downstream users and applications.

-So our approach to migrate a table was
+Our table migration process followed these steps:

-- Each table is availiable in old and new metastore for reading
+- Each table was made available for reading in both the old and new metastores.
-- This possible using delta sharing and creating views on top of shares which maintins the same table name
+- This was achieved using Delta Sharing, with views created on top of shared data to maintain consistent table names.
-- When we want to migrate data we use the share as source for delta clone to sync to a temp table
+- When initiating migration, we used the Delta share as the source for a Delta clone, syncing the data to a temporary table in the new environment.
-- Then we drop the view in new tenant and rename the temp table to the original table name
+- Once the sync was complete, we dropped the view in the new tenant and renamed the temporary table to the original table name.
-- We go back in the old arhcive the old table and create aview of the table pointing in the new tenant usign a seperate delta share
+- In the old environment, the original table was archived, and a new view was created pointing to the table in the new tenant via a separate Delta Share.

 ## Conclusion

-Results,
-problems
+Lessons learned ...